NilsRo/OctoPrint-SlicerEstimator/README.md

  * Also adding e.g. linear advance to Cura in post processing will lead to a lower estimation as Cura does not know the changes done.
  * Due to general changes in the handling custom rules and M117 command of Cura is not supported anymore.
  * File is changed during upload, so it is neccessary to upload a file again to get a slicer based estimation.
+ * Filament Changes will be updated after a print to have a more accurate estimation.
+So the time shown could be changing after multiple prints